Vrixyz/bevy_awesome_prod/README.md

 - https://taongafarm.com/en/: bevy mentioned in job offers

 # Promising
-Those are not "in production" yet[^2], but I believe they could be at some point.
+Those are not "in production" yet[^2], but I believe they will be at some point.

 - [Tiny Glade](https://store.steampowered.com/app/2198150/Tiny_Glade/): small relaxing game about doodling castles. (bevy_ecs, custom renderer)
 - [Times of Progress](https://store.steampowered.com/app/2628450/Times_of_Progress/): A City Builder set during the Industrial Revolution